Chicken Chettinad Curry Recipe

 Spice Powders – This recipe requires only two spice powders: turmeric powder and Guntur red chili powder.

-Others – You will also need curry leaves, shallots, ginger garlic paste, fresh tomatoes, green chilies, tamarind paste, and cilantro.
+Others – You will also need curry leaves, shallots, ginger-garlic paste, fresh tomatoes, green chilies, tamarind paste, and cilantro.

-How To Make Chicken Chettinad
+How To Make Chettinad Chicken Curry

 Marinate The Chicken